Lewisville’s very own Children’s Theatre

-The Actors Conservatory Theatre, noted as an exemplary organization by the prestigious Meadows Foundation, is a volunteer driven, 501(c)3 nonprofit children’s theatre by children and for children, presenting family oriented musicals throughout the year since it was originally founded in 1999.
+The Actors Conservatory Theatre, noted as an exemplary organization by the prestigious Meadows Foundation, is a volunteer-driven, 501(c)3 nonprofit children’s theatre by children and for children, presenting family-oriented musicals throughout the year since it was originally founded in 1999.

-As stated in its mission statement, The ACT is dedicated to bringing classic literature to young minds through theatre.
 During the six or seven week rehearsal period for each musical production, children not only learn theatre arts but also learn about the book or story that the production is based upon and about the author, their works, and the time period and history surrounding it.

 Children must be in kindergarten during the school year but children as young as three are eligible to participate in the “Annual Children’s Summer Musical” held during each summer vacation.
 There is no upper age limit as adults often audition and work alongside children.
 These actors and actresses who come from all over the metroplex, are mentors and examples to the youth.

 No experience is necessary but each child must audition with a short 16 bar selection from a memorized song and a short one minute monologue.
 Younger children, however, often sing a song such as “Happy Birthday” or “Twinkle Twinkle” and recite the Pledge of Allegiance or a Bible verse.

 Auditions are frequently held in front of the other children and their families to familiarize the children with the on-stage experience.
 This is up to the director’s discretion.
 Many children get their start in theatre through The ACT and since the very first audition can be daunting, the director may take the youth and his or her parents “behind the curtain” for a private audition.
 Audition dates are announced throughout the year through the website, the school district and local papers.